Charlton20/Minesweeper.py/README.md

 # Minesweeper.py
 This Python code creates a Minesweeper game for the terminal.
 Players input row and column choices to reveal cells.
 The game ends if a mine is hit or all safe cells are uncovered.
 The grid updates dynamically, showing revealed cells and mine counts.

-Certainly!
-Here's a concise README file for the Minesweeper game:

 ---

 # Minesweeper Game